MelvinMallari/tslox/README.md

 # tslox

-a typescript implementation of the lox programming language as outlined in _crafting interpreters_ by Bob Nystrom.
+a typescript implementation of the lox programming language as outlined in _Crafting Interpreters_ by Bob Nystrom.

+I've added support for the following:

+- nested block comments
+- ternary operator
+- string conversion on addition
+- divide by 0 runtime error
+- anonymous/lambda function arguments

 ### grammar